Rpct00ter/Rpct00ter/README.md

 ## IoT projects
 [Spotify gesture recognition](https://github.com/Rpct00ter/IoT_Spotify-Control-with-gesture-recognition)
+IoT system using Arduino Pro Nicla Vision to recognise gestures and use them to control spotify app

 [Smart Home Simulation](https://github.com/Rpct00ter/La_casa_IoT_de_papel--SmartHome--)
 Design of an IoT system that acts as a smart home in a simulated cardboard house